sriharshaguthikonda/NegativeScreen/README.txt

 Features:

-Invert screen's colors :)
+- Invert screen's colors :)

-Different inversion modes, including "smart" modes, allowing blacks and whites inversion, while keeping colors (about) the sames.
+- Different inversion modes, including "smart" modes, allowing blacks and whites inversion, while keeping colors (about) the sames.
+- Toggle inversion for each monitor individually when using several displays.
+- Built automatically on GitHub Actions using the v4 runner.

 Windows Aero must be enabled, or the program won't start.
 This prevent some undesirable behaviours (black screens, 100% CPU usage...)